-Medications or sunscreen will be stored in a separate locked drawer or cabinet that is readily accessible only to the persons who will administer the medication or sunscreen.
+Medications and sunscreen will be stored in a separate locked drawer or cabinet that is readily accessible only to the persons who will administer the medication or sunscreen.
 Medications requiring refrigeration will be refrigerated in a secure area.

-Any person administering medicine or applying sunscreen to a minor student will participate in training by October 1 of each year conducted by a health care professional.
+Any person administering medicine or applying sunscreen to a minor student will participate in training by October 1 of each year conducted by a school nurse or other health care professional.
 The training will include:

-- Review of state statutes and school rules and regulations (including this policy) regarding administration of medication by school personnel; - Procedures for administration, documentation, handling and storage of medication and sunscreen; and - Medication needs of specific minor students, desired effects, potential side effects, adverse reactions and other observations.
+- Review of state statutes and technology center rules and regulations (including this policy) regarding administration of medication by technology center personnel; - Procedures for administration, documentation, handling and storage of medication and sunscreen; and - Medication needs of specific minor students, desired effects, potential side effects, adverse reactions and other observations.

 Only those persons who successfully complete the training are authorized to administer medication or apply sunscreen.
-Each campus site will maintain a current list of those authorized to administer medication or apply sunscreen at that site.
+Each campus site will maintain a current list of those authorized to administer medication and apply sunscreen at that site.

-Minor students who are able to self-administer specific medications, such as inhaled asthma medication or anaphylaxis medication, replacement pancreatic enzymes, or use specialized equipment, such as an inhaler or Epinephrine injector, may do so provided such medication and specialized equipment are transported and maintained under the minor students' control in compliance with the following rules:
+Minor students who are able to self-administer specific medications, such as inhaled asthma medication, anaphylaxis medication, replacement pancreatic enzymes, or use specialized equipment, such as an inhaler or Epinephrine injector, may do so provided such medication and specialized equipment are transported and maintained under the minor students' control in compliance with the following rules:

 - A licensed physician or dentist must provide a written order that the minor student has a particular medical condition (asthma, anaphylaxis, cystic fibrosis, etc.), is capable of and has been instructed in the proper method of self-administration of medication.
-It is the parent's responsibility to contact the physician and have the physician complete and return the required order. - The parent must provide a written authorization for self-administration of medication. - Parents who elect self-medication understand and agree that Tulsa Tech, its agents and employees shall incur no liability for any adverse reaction or injury the minor student suffers as a result of self-administration of medication and/or use of specialized equipment. - The written authorization will terminate at the end of the school year and must be renewed annually. - If the parent and physician authorize self-medication, Tulsa Tech is not responsible for safeguarding the minor students' medications or specialized equipment. - Minor students who self-medicate are prohibited from sharing or playing with their medication or special equipment.
-If a minor student engages in these activities the parent will be contacted and a conference will be scheduled with the parent, minor student and other appropriate persons. - Except as otherwise provided by an individual minor student's school health plan, minor students may self-administer non-diabetes and non-anaphylaxisrelated injectables only in the campus director's office in the presence of authorized school personnel.
-Diabetes-related injectables will be administered in accordance with Tulsa Tech's diabetes care and management policy. - Minor students who self-medicate are encouraged to wear Medic Alert bracelets or necklaces. - The parent will provide an emergency supply of a minor student's inhaled asthma medication or anaphylaxis medication or replacement pancreatic enzymes to be administered by school personnel, as required by state law.
+It is the parent's responsibility to contact the physician and have the physician complete and return the required order. - The parent must provide a written authorization for self-administration of medication. - Parents who elect self-administration understand and agree that the technology center, its agents and employees shall incur no liability for any adverse reaction or injury the minor student suffers as a result of self-administration of medication and/or use of specialized equipment. - The written authorization will terminate at the end of the technology center year and must be renewed annually. - If the parent and physician authorize self-medication, the technology center is not responsible for safeguarding the minor students' medications or specialized equipment. - Minor students who self-medicate are prohibited from sharing or playing with their medication or special equipment.
+If a minor student engages in these activities the parent will be contacted and a conference will be scheduled with the parent, minor student, nurse and other appropriate persons. - Minor students will not be allowed to self-administer: - Narcotics; - Prescription pain killers; - Medication used to treat ADD/ADHD or other psychological or behavior disorders; and - Other medication hereafter designated in writing by the technology center. - Except as otherwise provided by an individual minor student's technology center health plan, minor students may self-administer non-diabetes and non-anaphylaxis-related injectables only in the campus director's office in the presence of authorized technology center personnel.
+Diabetes-related injectables will be administered in accordance with the technology center's diabetes care and management policy. - Minor students who self-medicate are encouraged to wear Medic Alert bracelets or necklaces.

+The parent will provide an emergency supply of a minor student's inhaled asthma medication or anaphylaxis medication or replacement pancreatic enzymes to be administered by technology center personnel, as required by state law.